Judge blocks NFL concussion settlement, demands changes

-(Reuters) - A U.S. judge refused on Monday to accept a proposed settlement between the National Football League and thousands of retired players over concussions, saying changes were needed before she would approve it.
+(Reuters) - A U.S. judge on Monday refused to accept a proposed settlement between the National Football League and thousands of retired players over concussions, saying some changes were needed before she would approve it.

 Ruling one day after the Super Bowl, U.S. District Judge Anita Brody in Philadelphia said the accord should expand payment eligibility for some players and families.